knksknsy/cnc-shop/README.md

 ### Prerequirements ###
 You need Docker and some other tools to run this project.
-First clone this project and than run install.sh to install Docker CE and Node.js on your
+First clone this project and than run dockernode.sh to install Docker CE and Node.js on your
 server:

 ```bash